Professional Staff Senate By-Laws

 1. There will be four officers: Chair, Vice-Chair, and two Co-Secretaries.
 These officers will be part of the Executive Committee.

 2. Officers will be elected at the July meeting each year.
-Any individual running for Chair must have served in the Professional Staff Senate the previous year.
+Any individual running for Chair must have served in the Professional Staff Senate the previous year or in a previous term.

 3. The Chair will preside over all meetings of the Professional Staff Senate and the ProSen Executive Committee.
 The Chair or Chair designee will serve as the ProSen member of the University of Southern Maine Board of Visitors.
 The Chair will represent the ProSen at all formal functions of the University of Southern Maine.
 The Chair will house the official ProSen files and keep them in good order.